GEORGETOWN 2028 15 YEAR ACTION PLAN

 Georgetown 2028, a strategic planning approach to build an economically stronger and more sustainable Georgetown commercial district, began in April 2013 by the Georgetown Business Improvement District.
 The Georgetown 2028 15 Year Action Plan was launched in January 2014, and much progress has been made since then.

 The BID has completed or made substantial progress on 67 of the 76 action items.
-Our most recent in-depth update--produced in 2016--lays out ongoing progress on the majority of these action items.
+Our most recent update--produced in June 2018--lays out ongoing progress on the majority of these action items.

 Latest highlights include:

-Finished the concept plan for K and Water St. transportation and streetscape improvements, and will move forward with DDOT to implement those improvements in 2017.
-Read about the K/Water Street Corridor Concept Plan here.
+Finished the concept plan for K and Water St. transportation and streetscape improvements, and moved forward with DDOT to implement those improvements.

 Improved pedestrian crossings, including a pedestrian-only light cycle at 27th & K Street that saw immediate safety improvements for those crossing as well as more efficient car throughput.

 Installed six bike corrals off of M Street to accommodate parking for up to 60 more bicycles.